Reap’s Mission

 Ivy Craig – F&M Bank in Colorado

-Sarah Dewindt – Independent Bank
+Sarah Dewindt – SouthState Bank

 Michelle Gayeski – Bennett Crossing